throughnothing/BitcoinSPVCrx/README.md

 ## Running in Chrome

 To run the app, you *do not* need to install the developer requirements listed below if you don't want to modify the code.
+To run the app without building, you should check out the `master-built` directory, which has the `build` directory files built and updated from master periodically.

-Simply enable "Developer mode" checkbox in the upper-right-hand corner of `chrome://extensions` and then click "Load unpacked extension..." and pick the `build/` directory of this repo.
+Simply check out `master-built`, enable "Developer mode" checkbox in the upper-right-hand corner of `chrome://extensions` and then click "Load unpacked extension..." and pick the `build/` directory of this repo.

 The `build/manifest.json`, along with the `build/js/background.js` file that it points to will tell chrome how to run everything.